Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Computational Experiments

-The failure of the classical approach is evidenced in the middle and right-hand side plots of Figure~\ref{Fig1:fgdd}, where the density curves deviate significantly from the true histograms of the Synthetic-C and NordPool datasets.
+The failure of the classical approach is evidenced in the middle and right-hand side plots of Figure~\ref{Fig1:fgdd}\xreplaced{: even with more Gaussian components, the classical approach achieves substantially higher BIC scores than the constraint-informed approach, and its}{, where} density curves deviate significantly from the true histograms of the Synthetic-C and NordPool datasets.
 In contrast, the constraint-informed approach, which directly fits a distribution to one-dimensional aggregated data, provides a much better match to the true samples.
-This is also supported by the log-likelihood values in Table~\ref{tab:ll_Cau}.
+This is also supported by the \xreplaced{BIC scores}{log-likelihood values} in Table~\ref{tab:bic_Cau}.
+This improvement in fitting is also achieved with a significantly smaller number of mixture components.
+For the Synthetic-C dataset, the constraint-informed approach requires only 4 Gaussian components, whereas the classical approach requires 9.
+Previous work~\cite{wang2017chance} reported 7--9 Gaussian components for a GMM fit of $\bxi$ in a 39-bus system; our results both validate this observation and demonstrate that the proposed approach can achieve better accuracy with fewer components.